complate/complate-sample-spring-boot/README.md

  faucet to generate a javascript file compatible with the Nashorn Scripting Engine, which the `ComplateViewResolver` uses internally.

-The entry level file for faucet is `index.js`.
-The only relevant function to the backend is `render`.
+The entry level file for faucet is `index.js` and the only relevant function to the backend is `render`.
 This endpoint requires three arguments: `stream` which is a writable stream corresponding to response of the spring application, `tag` which is the name of the view to render (the `viewName` argument) in the `ModelAndView` constructor, and `params` which is the view parameters (the `model` argument in the `Modelandview` constructor.